Auto Insurance Claim Advice

 Some people seek damages for bodily injury in Small Claims.
 This is a really bad strategy.
 It is better to talk to an attorney.

-1. That you are not hurt and
+1. Determine that you are not hurt and

 2. Gather all the documents you need (estimates) to show your damages.

-The property damage statute of limitation is usually shorter than the bodily injury one.
+The property damage statute of limitations is usually shorter than the bodily injury one.
 Some states have as short as two years and if you wait past that period of time, you will lose all your rights and get nothing.

-Estimating your property damage should not take nearly that long (especially since small claims court is really for lower amount of damages), do it as soon as you have a certain figure of how much it will cost to get the vehicle fixed.
+Estimating your property damage should not take nearly that long (especially since small claims court is really for lower amount of damages).
+Do it as soon as you have a certain figure of how much it will cost to get the vehicle fixed.

 Traffict Ticket eBook